methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-06-11-installing-ibm-xiv-vasa-1-1-5.md

 ---
   title: Installing IBM XIV Utilities for vCenter 5.1
   date: 2013-06-11 19:54:46
-toc: true
-toc_label: "Contents"
-excerpt: "In a previous post I went through the installation of the IBM XIV VASA version 1.1.1 which was a windows based installation.
-The VASA provides a lot of..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In a previous [post](https://everythingshouldbevirtual.com/using-ibm-xiv-and-vsphere5-you-need-to-install-the-vasa-and-management-console-for-vcenter "http\://everythingshouldbevirtual.com/using-ibm-xiv-and-vsphere5-you-need-to-install-the-vasa-and-management-console-for-vcenter") I went through the installation of the IBM XIV VASA version
 1.1.1 which was a windows based installation.
 The VASA provides a lot of good